Navigating the college admissions process can be tricky and time-consuming. Here’s what you need to know about hiring a college consultant to help.

 By Sarah Lemire

-But it’s an investment that pays dividends, according to a 2013 College Board report, considering that adults with a college education are more likely to be employed, earn a higher wage, have access to better health care, and provide their children with better opportunities.
+But it’s an investment that pays dividends and helps set up your child for a more financially successful future.
+According to a 2013 College Board report, adults with a college education are more likely to be employed, earn a higher wage, have access to better health care, and provide their children with better opportunities.

 At a price tag ranging anywhere from a few hundred dollars up into the thousands, is spending the money worth it?